 The issue also includes:

-- An expanded section of “BV News and Trends/Global BV News and Trends.”
+- A full section of “BV News and Trends/Global BV News and Trends”;

-- BV data spotlight: “DealStats MVIC/EBITDA Trends,” “FactSet Mergerstat/BVR Control Premium Study,” “Economic Outlook for the Month,” and the “Cost of Capital Center.”
+- BV data spotlight: “DealStats MVIC/EBITDA Trends,” “FactSet Mergerstat/BVR Control Premium Study,” “Economic Outlook for the Month,” and the “Cost of Capital Center”; and

 - BVLaw Case Update: The latest court cases that involve business valuation issues.